EC327-Group-Project-2020/MidasBudgetingApp/README.md

 • It should be clear how the design decisions in the project conform to potential users of the project.
 • Your project should include a concise and clear description targeted toward potential users.
 • You should stay away from licensed or copyrighted content (e.g., pictures, games).

+# Instruction on how to set up the app